oxnr/awesome-analytics/README.md

 * [GitSpo](https://gitspo.com/) - Analytics for Open-Source.
 * [Pull Panda](https://pullpanda.com/analytics) - Metrics and insights for engineering teams
 * [Screenful](https://screenful.com/) - Visualise and share your project progress
+* [Moiva.io](https://moiva.io/) - A dashboard with charts and graphs to evaluate and compare any npm package.

 ## Analytics dashboards